 The amount of money you can borrow depends on your creditworthiness and whether or not you have a co-borrower who legally shares the obligation to repay the loan in full.
 This is particularly helpful for convincing borrowers, as a personal loan for a wedding is typically unsecured.

 You can borrow anywhere between $1,000 to more than $100,000, depending on the lender.

 Whether you need a bit of extra cash to pay for your fancy digital invites, or a couple thousand to secure that dream beachfront venue, getting a loan will help.
 If it’s part of your wedding, you can even use the loan to pay for Scuba diving costs!

 Everything You Need To Know About Getting A Wedding Loan

-When it comes to any type of personal loans, the goal is to always find the lowest possible rate.
+When it comes to any type of personal loan, the goal is to always find the lowest possible rate.
 The best strategy for comparing rates is to check the average percentage rate (APR).